nest/nest-simulator/doc/userdoc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

 Introduction
 ------------

+The min version of gsl is :version:`gsl, min`.

 In this section we cover the first steps in using PyNEST to simulate neuronal networks.
 When you have worked through this material, you will